TrailblazerLabs/Agentforce-Architecture-and-Strategy/architecture/README.md

 Items Added:

-01. An Agentforce Architecture Philosophy (v1):One architect's POV on introductory concepts to thing about the approach to beginning your own agent.
+01. An Agentforce Architecture Philosophy (v1):  One architect's POV on introductory concepts to thing about the approach to beginning your own agent.
      Give consideration to these ideas for formulating questions and laying out your Agent comes together.